 Step 5: Pan-fry in a skillet

-Korean meat patties are served with rice and spinach doenjang soup on the side.
+Korean wanja-jeon are served with rice and spinach doenjang soup.

 Serving Suggestions

-Serve meat tofu patties warm or at room temperature with a dipping sauce.
+Serve meat tofu patties warm or at room temperature with a simple dipping sauce made from 2 tablespoons soy sauce, 1 tablespoon vinegar, and 1/2 teaspoon sugar.

-Korean meat and tofu patties are served over rice.
+Korean meat and tofu patties served over rice.

 Storage Tips